Andy4495/skat-scoresheet/README.md

 - Bock round
   - Scores double during a Bock round

-### The following house rules are configurable
+### The following house rules are configurable at the start of the game

+- Kontra and Rekontra allowed
 - Ramsch
   - Play a Ramsch round (3 or 4 hands, depending on number of players) after playing a Bock round
-  - During a Ramsch round, each player has a chance to bid a Grand Hand, in which case the declarer leads and the hand is scored as if it were a regular Grand Hand contract
+  - During a Ramsch round, each player has a chance to bid a Grand Hand, in which case the declarer leads and the hand is scored as if it were a regular Grand Hand contract (with Bock and Kontra exceptions noted above)
-    - No bock can be created in this case
-  - Entire game can be played Ramsch ("Schieberamsch")
+  - Entire game can be played as Ramsch rounds
 - Bock round
   - A new Bock round (3 or 4 hands, depending on number of players) is created in the following cases:
     - For suit and Grand contracts: